 Technology is the foundation, backbone, and catalyst of eLearning all in one.
 Technology provides endless opportunities for learning through apps, smartphones, videos, search engines, and other real-time information sources.
 However, in order to get the most out of your eLearning experience, you need up-to-date browsers and an LMS engine or hosting solution to track success.

-Some of the best uses of technology for eLearning are found in new code, with things such as the following:
+Some of the best uses of technology for digital learning are:

 eLearning in the modern world

 - We now learn and access information anytime, anywhere, and on a variety of devices.
 Your learners expect highly engaging, relevant, and up-to-date content that’s available at their moment of need.
 At AllenComm, each learning solution we build applies best practices in learning technology (i.e., microlearning, gamification, interactive video, simulations, mobile learning, etc.,) to create engaging learning experiences.